B.S. Sport Administration

 Coursework in the major is designed specifically to prepare graduates to excel in these careers

-and are modelled after best practices in the sport administration field.
+and are modeled after best practices in the sport administration field.
 As per our

 four-year course sequence, freshmen are introduced to the field in SPRT106: Introduction to Sport Administration